modshell

 Command-driven scriptable Modbus utility

-ModShell is a utility built around a command interpreter, which with the connected peripherals communicates via various ports using the Modbus protocol.
+ModShell is a utility built around a command interpreter, which with the connected peripherals communicates via various ports using the Modbus, DCON and HART protocols.

 features